himyjan/goodtube/README.md

 Please note that the existing free version is NOT being removed.
 You are welcome to continue to use it for as long as you like.
 Just remember that it is no longer supported or being updated.

-The descision to make this a paid extension has not come easily and I've tried to make it as cheap as possible.
+The decision to make this a paid extension has not come easily and I've tried to make it as cheap as possible.
 The priority remains keeping this adblocker available to <i>everyone</i>.

 With that in mind, I will give free unlimited access -
 - If you cannot afford this due to your financial or political situation.
-- If you're one of the amazing people who donated to this project previously (THANK YOU so much for your support, every donation I recieved has meant the world to me over the last year!!)
+- If you're one of the amazing people who donated to this project previously (THANK YOU so much for your support, every donation I received has meant the world to me over the last year!!)

 Please send an email to goodtube4u@gmail.com to request free access.